devcoaster/flask-api-boilerplate/README.md

 2. Code is tested on >=python3.9 and MacOS environment.
 Windows environments or lower python versions will need some tweaking.

 ### Configuration
+- Add your app configuration to the root of the project as a `.env` file.
+If using a different env file name, update server.py.
+- Update `app.utilities.AppConfig` class with any extra keys added to env file.

 ### Running the app
 Install dependencies.
 This will also create a virtualenvironment if none exists.